CT-Data-Collaborative/ctdata-edsight-cli/README.rst

 downloaded and included when fetching either the district or school files.
 This results in some duplication if you want both, but we felt it was more appropriate to always include the state data.

-If you want just one dataset, use :bash:`edsight fetch`.
+If you want just one dataset, use: :bash:`edsight fetch`.

 You'll need to provide the dataset and a target directory for where the data should be saved.

-For example. :bash:`edsight fetch -d 'Chronic Absenteeism' -g District -o ./tmp` will download District-level Chronic Absenteeism and save the files in the /tmp directory.
-The default is to fetch the district data, so you actually can get away with just :bash:`edsight fetch -d 'Chronic Absenteeism' -o ./tmp` and only use the `-g` flag when you want school data.
-NOTE: The `-g/--geography` flag will be depricated in an upcoming release and will be replaced with a `-s/--school` flag to simply this specification.
+:bash:`edsight fetch -d 'Chronic Absenteeism' -g District -o ./tmp`

+will download District-level Chronic Absenteeism and save the files in the /tmp directory.
+The default is to fetch the district data, so you actually can get away with just

+:bash:`edsight fetch -d 'Chronic Absenteeism' -o ./tmp`

+and only use the `-g` flag when you want school data.
+NOTE: The `-g/--geography` flag will be deprecated in an upcoming release and will be replaced with a `-s/--school` flag to simply this specification.

-If you want the whole EdSight catalog, use :bash:`edsight fetch_catalog -o TARGET_DIR`.
+If you want the whole EdSight catalog, use

+:bash:`edsight fetch_catalog -o TARGET_DIR`

 This will trigger a lengthy download process, so make sure this is what you want to do.
 Subdirectories will automatically be created for each dataset geography.